nvfclaire/translain/README.md

 # translain
-New translation of Serial Experiments Lain for PSX, around 7% complete
+New translation of Serial Experiments Lain for PSX, around 7% complete.

 ## Info
 This is an entire retranslation from square one, from Japanese to English.
 The pre-existing translations had some issues and missed meaning in certain lines, so I aim to fix this by redoing the entire translation from scratch.